visschersm/100-days-of-code/log_v3.md

+### Day 36: July 8, 2021

+**Today's Progress**:
+I started working on a docker course.
+Also because I need this for my current assignment but I did have the topic on my todo list from the start.
+Glad to finally have an excuse to dive into it.

 ### Day 35: July 6 & 7, 2021
 **Progress**:
 The last two days I have been sick so I did spend only some time on pluralsight.
 Tomorrow I will continue the challenge again.